 But if there’s one thing that ignites my fire, even as a little girl, is my conviction and passion for what I know and feel deep in my heart to be morally and ethically right and which with decades’ passing, history has proven to be right.
 I’m not an all-knowing authority; I appreciate constructive feedback to grow and learn from.
 But there are educational conversations and listening to local perspectives and then there are toxic/detrimental spaces one shouldn’t bother trying to remedy.

 Another online friend of hers joined us on the trip.
-“We must understand why it is that white people are racist in the first place… look my aunt…[insert a racist story]” her friend asserted on the third night over our campfire.
+“We must understand why it is that white people are racist in the first place… look my aunt…[insert a racist story]” her friend asserted on the third night over our campfire in Kruger National Park.
 Now it was two white woman blinded by their white privilege and me: a half mulatta and half mestiza, whiter passing Dominican who I guess they thought would be cool hearing all this problematic BS.

 When we got to Zimbabwe, I finally mustered up the courage and took the plunge.
 I asked to be dropped off in Bulawayo.
 I decided, it’s better to be alone than in bad company.
 It is better to travel alone than to be with others who make you feel crushed.
 It was better to slowly travel alone, bravely to the unknown than to suffer and resent every step of the way.
 It wasn’t fair to them to be with someone who didn’t feel good and it wasn’t fair to me to be with people who didn’t make me feel good.